Have you ever wondered what it takes to be incredibly smart? Or what intelligent people do to get there?

 We often try to label people with high IQs as smart, but the problem with this is that while they might be able to take a test well or they might be able to ace the IQ test this doesn’t define whole intelligence at all.

-I’ve been around many people with high IQs and a lot of them cannot effectively talk to a wall or think on their feet.
+I’ve been around many people with high IQs, and a lot of them cannot effectively talk to a wall or think on their feet.

 So what’s makes someone smart and how do you become smart in a world where everyone wants to tell you how to be smart?

-The fact of the matter is that to be smart and to become smart you need to understand what your strengths, who you are at a fundamental level are and go all in on leveraging them.
+The fact of the matter is that to be smart and to become bright you need to understand what your strengths, who you are at a fundamental level are and go all in on leveraging them.
 Essentially becoming incredibly self-aware.

-But if you focus on on your strengths you’ll find that you shine in every situation and by focusing on you it gives you the chance to learn who you are and where you can work best and allows you to become a strong and confident person in your everyday interactions.
+But if you focus on your strengths, you’ll find that you shine in every situation and by focusing on you it gives you the chance to learn who you are and where you can work best and allows you to become a strong and confident person in your everyday interactions.